openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### Q49.
 What does the message "Data type is unsupported" mean? <a name="question-49"></a>

 **A** : Model Optimizer cannot convert the model to the specified data type.
 Currently, FP16 and FP32 are supported.
-For compressing the model to FP16 specify `--compress_to_fp16` flag.
+For compressing weights in the model to FP16 specify `--compress_to_fp16` flag.

 #### Q50.
 What does the message "No node with name ..." mean? <a name="question-50"></a>